PlaustralCL/WindowsLockscreen/README.md

 # Lockscreen update

-Updates the windows lockscreen based on a randomly selected image from the designated directory.
-This allows a rotating image to be displayed without the adds that Microsoft includes in the default lockscreen.
+Updates the windows lockscreen based on a selected image from the image collection.
+This allows a rotating image to be displayed without the ads that Microsoft includes in the default lockscreen.